 I know that many furniture paints on the market claim to be “no prep” and to a certain extent, they can be.
 However, with so many variable surfaces that you can find on any given piece of furniture over years of wearing and dirt and grime, a clean, sanded surface is going to hold your paint on SO much longer than if you don’t give at least a little prep.
 A little prep is far better than having customers return with scratched and chipped pieces that you have put so much work into.
 Or if it’s your own piece, having to re-paint it after all that hard work.
 To show you how super quick and easy it is to give your surface a rough sanding, I filmed this on my iphone one day when I went to paint a wardrobe.

-In less than 2 minutes – I’m done! (‘scuse the poor video quality, folks, I was unable to download this one as HD from my phone years ago).
+In LESS THAN TWO MINUTES – I’m done! (‘scuse the poor video quality, folks, I was unable to download this one as HD from my phone years ago).

 Sandpaper – I still pick up a little piece of sandpaper every now and then for odd bits of light sanding or distressing painted pieces.
 They come in a number of grits from course to very fine.
 But if you don’t like the way they fling out of your hands, wreck your nails, end up in a scrunched up mess, then I’d opt for SandiHands.